Holistic approach to earproblems.

 Green tea: Boil 1 cup of water and add two green tea bags.
 Let the tea steep for a few minutes and cool to lukewarm temperature.
-Sponge or syringe some of the solution into the ear canal.
+Sponge some of the solution into the ear canal.

-Calendula Tincture: Buy herbal calendula in tincture form.
+Calendula tincture: Buy herbal calendula in tincture form.
 Add 5 to 10 drops of calendula tincture to ½ to 1 cup of lukewarm filtered water and sponge or place with a dropper into the ears.

 Grapefruit extract: Grapefruit seed extract (GSE) is a powerful natural antioxidant that’s antibacterial, antiviral and antifungal.
 It can be used topically as well as internally.